UltimatePlayer97/ascendara/README.md

 - 🚀 **Seamless Downloads**
   Lightning-fast 2 click download for games that support it.
 No browser needed at all.

+- 🎵 **Soundtracks**

+  Listen to, and download tracks from the games soundtrack tab.

+- 🔌 **Game Info**

+  View game info, including the game's story, soundtrack, and more with Ascendara Xtra.

 - 🌐 **Browser Integration**
   Seamlessly integrate with your browser for one-click game downloads and management.